dib-lab/2020-paper-sourmash-gather/manuscript.md

-We can build a taxonomic classifier on top of minimum metagenome covers by reporting the taxonomies of the constituent genomes, weighted by distinct overlap and aggregated at the relevant taxonomic levels using an LCA approach.
+We can build a taxonomic classifier on top of minimum metagenome covers by reporting the taxonomies of the constituent genomes, weighted by distinct overlap and aggregated at the relevant taxonomic levels.
 Our CAMI-based taxonomic benchmarking shows that this approach is competitive with several extant approaches for all metrics across all taxonomic levels (Figures @fig:spider and
 @fig:scores).
 This taxonomic accuracy also suggests that minimum metagenome covers